longview/gpsd_influx2/README.md

 sudo systemctl enable gpsd_influx2 sudo systemctl start gpsd_influx2
 ```

+The default service script is linked to gpsd.service, and will restart if gpsd.service is restarted.
+This is to work around an issue where the gpsd client hangs if the service is restarted.

 Errors will be logged, if nothing goes wrong no outputs will be generated:
 ```